YiNNx/typora-theme-lapis/README.md

 Enjoy Markdown with Lapis 📘

-If you like this theme, please give me a STAR!
+If you like this theme, please give me a STAR :raised_hands: